GustavAT/NinjaArrows.js/README.md

 You can apply several options to the arrows: style, edgeOffset, borderOffset and jumpTo-Flag

 _style_

-Pass a style object to the NinjaArrows constructor or use setStyle() to apply a custom style.
+Pass a style object to the NinjaArrows constructor or use setStyle(style) to apply a custom style.
 A style object can define these attributes: (If an attribute is not specified in the style object, the default property is taken.)
 ```javascript
 {
   fillColor: string,